argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 3.4.0 - SDL mixer with save/recall (broken).
+Tensor pattern generation - Version 3.5.0 - Functionally similar to v3.4.0.
 SDL window shows preview and list of controls.

 "Be the light you wish to see in the world."